JosipDomazetDev/MTCG/README.md

 ![The schema for persisting the data.](docs/db.png "The schema for persisting the data.")

-# Describes lessons learned
+# Lessons learned

 Synchronizing the access to the data and making the SQL transactions atomic were a nice insight.
 Moreover, I created my own ConnectionPool to not have to lock the same database connection all the time.
 The separate threads can simply call `connectionPool.getConnection()` to obtain a lock on a connection from the pool.

-# Describes unit testing decisions
+# Unit testing decisions

 Since all the logic is contained within the services that are called by the controllers I created test cases for each controller.
 The tests have a code coverage of roughly 70% of the relevant business logic.